MoinJulian/MoinJulian/README.md

 Hi I'm Julian!

-I'm 16 years old and love to build websites with Astro and Svelte
+I'm 16 years old and love to build websites with Svelte

 My finished projects can you found on my [website](https://moinjulian.com).